 But I wonder how often I label my anger as “righteous” when it’s really “self-righteous?”
 I wonder how often I’m outraged because things aren’t going the way I believe they should or because I believe a worldly lie that has nothing at all to do with “righteousness.”

-God created us with emotions and anger is one of them.
-This side of heaven there will always be times when you and I get frustrated and angry.
+God created us with emotions and here in this sin-filled world anger is one of them.
+On this side of heaven, there will always be times when you and I feel frustrated and angry.
 It’s a given!
 As we said, even Jesus got angry at moments.

-Because . . . it’s okay to be angry but it’s not okay to impulsively act on our anger.
+Because . . . it’s okay to be angry but it’s not okay to impulsively act on or hold on to our anger.

-I’m going to God’s Word and prayer today . . . asking for His help to know, trust, and obey His will when it comes to handling my frustration and anger.
+I’m going to God’s Word and prayer today . . . asking for the Lord’s help to know, trust, and obey His will when it comes to handling my frustration and anger.